Nathaniel81/shopnest/README.md

 ## Overview

-This is a simplified Amazon clone built as a personal project.
-It's designed to mimic the user interface of Amazon, providing a familiar and intuitive user experience.
+ShopNest is a simplified ecommerce platform that mimics Amazon's user interface for a familiar shopping experience.
+Developed with React (TypeScript), TailwindCSS, Django, and PostgreSQL, it includes user authentication, React Query for data fetching, Stripe for secure checkout, Redux Toolkit for state management, and a favorites system for user convenience.

 ## Technologies Used